 This book is almost 500 pages long but don’t let that send you running in the other direction.
 The print is bigger and the story is very easy to read, so you’ll get through it in no time.
 Even though the world and characters do get developed – there is no complicated magic system or political system to learn.

 I thoroughly enjoyed this read, I just had such a fun time with it.
 I gave it five stars based on enjoyment alone.
 I hope you all give it a try and enjoy it even half as much as I did.

 Thank you Bloomsbury.
-ARC provided in exchange for an honest review.
+Physical ARC provided in exchange for an honest review.